Th3-M4sT3rM1Nd/PII-Anonymiser/README.md

 ## How to use
 To clone and run this application, you'll need [Git](https://git-scm.com), Along with that ensure that all dependencies mentioned in the requirements.txt are installed as well.
+The video location is given in as the input.Output will be saved as final_output.mp4

 ---
 ```bash